Efraim Diveroli: Arms trading dynamics

-Contracts
+Contracts and controversies

-Diveroli started working during this period of heavy arms trading as a teenager in a one-room apartment in Miami.
-Equipped with nothing more than a laptop, he sought to enter the industry from the seat of his couch.
-He began surfing solicitations on fbo.gov, or FedBizOpps, which is a government website where contracts are posted.
+Diveroli began working during a period of heavy arms trading as a teenager in a one-room apartment in Miami.
+Equipped with nothing more than a laptop, he sought to enter the industry from the comfort of his couch.
+He began surfing solicitations on fbo.gov (now sam.gov), or FedBizOpps, a government website where contracts are posted.
 He began by bidding on small contracts with the financial help of Ralph Merrill, with whom he did business during his time working for his uncle.
 By the age of eighteen, Diveroli had become a millionaire by continuing to beat out big corporations like Northrop Grumman, Lockheed and BAE Systems.
 In the words of Rolling Stone, Diveroli had "an appetite for risk and all-devouring ambition."

 After steadily increasing the size of his contracts and developing a track record of success, Diveroli's company AEY, Inc. was awarded a $298 million contract by the Pentagon to provide arms and munitions to the allied forces in Afghanistan.
-To fulfill the US government contracts, Diveroli soon found himself dealing with dubious weapons traders, crooked diplomats, and soldiers of fortune; negotiating deals with foreign defense ministers, holding meetings at embassies, and taking calls from high-ranking Army officials.
+In meeting the contractual obligations set by the United States government, Efraim Diveroli became involved in interactions with individuals of questionable repute within the arms trade.
+These interactions extended to engaging with unscrupulous weapons traders, diplomatically compromised individuals, and individuals identified as soldiers of fortune.
+Diveroli's responsibilities further involved negotiating agreements with foreign defense ministers, participating in meetings held at diplomatic embassies, and responding to communication from high-ranking officials within the United States Army.

-On March 27, 2008, the U.S. government suspended AEY Inc. for infringing upon the terms of its contract; in violation of a pre-existing arms embargo, the company was accused of supplying ammunition manufactured in China to the Afghan National Army and police.
+On March 27, 2008, the U.S. government suspended AEY, Inc. for infringing upon the terms of its contract; in violation of a pre-existing arms embargo, the company was accused of supplying ammunition manufactured in China to the Afghan National Army and police.
 United States Army documents showed that the company totaled more than $200 million in contracts to supply ammunition, rifles, and other weapons in 2007.
 As a result of publicity surrounding the contract, the United States Army began a review of its contracting procedures.

 The United States House Committee on Oversight and Government Reform ruled the ammunition "unserviceable".
 AEY had also failed to perform on numerous previous contracts, including sending potentially unsafe helmets and failure to deliver 10,000 Beretta pistols to Iraq.

-Diveroli's former partner, David Packouz, and Ralph Merrill, the group's former chief financier, later filed separate lawsuits against Diveroli seeking payment of millions of dollars they say they were owed in connection to the weapons contract with the U.S. government.

-Trial and conviction
+Convictions and lawsuits

-A company Diveroli owns, Ammoworks, continued selling arms while he awaited trial for conspiracy.
+Ammoworks, a company owned by Diveroli, continued selling arms while he awaited trial for conspiracy.
 In late August 2008, he pleaded guilty on one count of conspiracy, and was sentenced to four years in prison on January 4, 2011.
 He was further sentenced for possessing a weapon while out on bond and had his overall sentence reduced for assisting in the investigation of the prosecution.

-Diveroli's former partner David Packouz was sentenced to seven months' house arrest.
+Diveroli's former partner David Packouz was sentenced to seven months house arrest.

+Packouz, along with Ralph Merrill, the group's former chief financier, later filed separate lawsuits against Diveroli seeking payment of millions of dollars they say they were owed in connection to the weapons contract with the U.S. government.